zappee/docker-images/splunk/oracle-weblogic-admin-server+splunk/README.md

 ## 1) Image description
 This image is built at the top of the Remal _docker/remal/oracle-weblogic-12.2.1.4_ image, and additionally it contains a pre-configured Splunk Forwarder.
-The forwarder is configured to send the WebLogic log entries to the Splunk server so logs can be watched from the Splunk web console.
+The forwarder is configured to send the WebLogic log entries to the Splunk server so logs can be watched from the Splunk web console too.

 Details:
 * Splunk forwarder installation